deepanman/pulp-fiction/scrum/challenges.md

 This is something I had seen it in my eyes.
 The attention the stakeholders give to their product and team does the magic.
 The review meeting had enabled it.

 But sometimes it turns out as a mundane stuff.
+Looks like it needs lot of attention & experience to make the spell influence good.

 -------